-Yesterday Steven Furtick posted a very helpful article on his blog.
-There, he shares his concern that if we who preach are not careful we’re going to become like the Pharisees.
+A while back, Steven Furtick posted a very helpful article on his blog.
+Yes, I know “Furtick” and “helpful” don’t often go together, but there you go.
+In the post, he shares his concern that if we who preach are not careful we’re going to become like the Pharisees.
 Furtick explains:

 When describing the Pharisees and what they did to the people through their teaching, Jesus said: They tie up heavy loads and put them on men’s shoulders(Matthew 23:4).